lostapathy/db_subsetter/README.md

 * Improve the dialect handling
 * Better example docs on usage and filtering examples
 * Implement a scrubber API to allow sanitizing or correcting data at export time.
 This allows us to keep sensitive/personal data out of the export and also allows correction of broken data that won't re-insert.
 * Add an executable and/or rake task to perform export and import rather than requiring the API to used directly.
-Will need a config file to specify custom plugins
+Will need a config file to specific custom plugins
 * Add pre-flight check on import to make sure all tables smell like they will load the data (right columns, at minimum)
 * Finish building and test checks to make sure foreign keys are valid after import
 * Add a verbose mode to display more detailed stats while running an export or import (what table we're on, records exported, time taken